By The Numbers

 As a game designer, your passion is key to your success in the fast-growing gaming industry.
 The skills you acquire will prepare you for a variety of careers in the industry and related fields.
 You could contribute to teams working on an MMORPG, design virtual reality experiences for theme parks, develop military training simulations, develop games for the rapidly expanding health care industry, or even revolutionize course delivery in schools.

 Our game design and development degree provides hands-on experience building games through game labs, internships and research projects.
-Choose either the game design track, which focuses on building, designing and programing games or the game art track, where you create game features, such as characters, props, architecture and levels.
+Choose either the game design track, which focuses on building, designing and programming games or the game art track, where you create game features, such as characters, props, architecture and levels.

 Students take two required and two elective courses from either the game design track (designing, producing and making games) or the game art track (creating and designing the artwork and assets such as characters, props, costumes, architecture, levels and sound).
 A unique feature of the program is the game lab where students come together in interdisciplinary teams to build game prototypes.
 The game lab is offered as a multi-semester sequence beginning in the sophomore year.
 In the senior year, the program culminates in a capstone experience when students take the Senior Project and Seminar.